Blondie Rocks the Kidney Ball

 Harry’s lead persona of cool sexuality, creative dress and streetwise attitude have clearly helped the band sell some vinyl along the way; about 40 million records sold worldwide over a long ad varied career.
 Her concerts still sell out in Europe, Australia and Japan, while fans in the US seek her out at casino headliner performances and high-end galas and corporate events.

 “Hello, Washington, it’s me, Deb,” she announced, playfully.
-“You know, when I woke up this morning I had the realization that I was on my way to the Nation’s Capital to help do some real good..So hello, Kidney Foundation people…We love you all for being here, for supporting the cause.”
+“You know, when I woke up this morning I had the realization that I was on my way to the Nation’s Capital to help do some real good..So hello, Kidney Foundation people…We love you all for being here, for supporting the cause.

 The act and persona have definitely cooled off since the molten-lava days of New York halcyon and hanging out with Andy Warhol at Studio 54; Harry no longer cusses at the crowd or shakes her middle finger at them.
-On Saturday night she was Blondie refined, 2.0 edition, giving the crowd what they came for, hit after senseless hit of ’80s lyrics featuring cars, bars, romantic beaches and space aliens which eat your head.
+On Saturday night she was Blondie refined, 2.

 As a nod to her long-ago days as a waitress at Max’s Kansas City cafe, and a donut-and-coffee server at Dunkin’ Donuts, she even poured her own drink onstage, before launching into spirited renditions of the hits which catapaulted her to commercial success, with strong performances of “Heart of Glass,” “Rapture,” “Call me” and “The Tide is High,” the Kidney Ball’s theme of the evening.